 ET 711 Christian Ethics

 This course examines the nature and principles of Christian ethics and the application of these principles to current social issues.
 Emphasis is given to the study of biblical morality.
-Required for MACC students; elective for others.
+Elective.
 Three hours.

 ET 720 Church and World